quantnmr/masterHI/README.md

 This will only convert the first 250 sampled points and will also limit the 'nuslist' file used later on during reconstruction.

 Now, lets say you are running a 4 day experiment with 4000 samples to be collected but want to make sure you are not wasting spectrometer time.
-S0, after say 12 hours you have collected only 500 samples.
+So, after say 12 hours you have collected only 500 samples.
 No problem.
 Again, just run:

 ```
 > masterHI --conv --nsamples 500